1414C/jiffy/README.md

 Applications are generated based on model files which are encoded as simple JSON.
 The concepts of entity and resource-id form the cornerstones upon which the model, application and RESTful end-points are built upon.

 Entities can be thought of anything that needs to be modelled; Order, Customer, Invoice, Truck, Oven, ..., ...
 Each entity is mandated to have an ID field, which is analagous to a primary-key or row-id in the backend database.
 ID is used as the primary resource identifier for an entity, and is generally be setup as an auto-incrementing column in the database.
+ID is implemented as go-type uint64.

 Accessing an entity via the generated CRUD interface is very simple.
 For example, a customer could be defined in the model and then accessed via the application as follows: